Alleinx/Notes/vim_command/vim_lookup.md

         - we can jump forward/backward using ```<C-i>``` and ```<C-o>```.
     - Add expanded-name
         - ```:set suffixesadd+={.name}```
-        - Now, we can go to file "play", even we doesn't wirte its expanded name.
+        - Now, we can go to file "play", even we doesn't write its expanded name.

 - Jump through global mark (!)
     - As mentioned before, we could use ```m{a-z}``` to create a mark inside a file.